Eating in School

 If your child attends a Junior School and you are not entitled to a Free School Meal, then you are free to order and pay for a meal on an ad hoc basis.
 If you have any queries, please do not hesitate to contact us and we will be happy to help.

-Cancellation of hot school meals requires 48 hours’ notice direct to Chartwells on 01202 691038.
+Cancellation of hot school meals requires 48 hours’ notice direct with Chartwells on 01202 691038.

 This is an online service only, and every parent/carer will need to register and manage their own child’s account.
-However, once again, if you have difficulties with accessing online please speak to the school office.

 Free School Meals

 Some children in the school will be eligible for free school meals.
-Every year thousands of pupils don’t get their free school meals, often parents do not realise they are entitled or are discouraged by the potential bureaucracy and personal information requirements.
+Every year thousands of pupils don’t get their free school meals.
+Often, parents do not realise they are entitled or are discouraged by the potential bureaucracy and personal information requirements.

-- Income Support
+• Income Support

-- Income Based Jobseekers Allowance
+• Income Based Jobseekers Allowance

-- An income related employment and support allowance
+• An income related employment and support allowance

-- Support under part VI of the Immigration and Asylum Act 1999
+• Support under part VI of the Immigration and Asylum Act 1999

-- The Guarantee element of State Pension Credit
+• The Guarantee element of State Pension Credit

-- Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue & Customs) that does not exceed £16,190.
+• Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue & Customs) that does not exceed £16,190.

 If your child is entitled to a Free School Meal at the Junior School, please ensure you book a dinner for each day of the week.

 Please try to ensure your child brings in a healthy, balanced lunchbox to keep them going throughout the day:-

-- Mark the lunch box clearly with your child’s name and class.
+• Mark the lunch box clearly with your child’s name and class.